 On the political front this meant that although Texas Mexicans acquired the vote in 1845, the social problems that the majority of them suffered continued to plague them.
 Educational segregation, language discrimination, economic discrimination, impediments to the exercise of suffrage, violent atrocities, and vigilante murder characterized the state’s tense race relations for another hundred years.
 Even Tejano political leaders failed defend the wider community.
 With the prominent exception of José Tomás Canales’s initiation of the investigation and reform of the Texas Rangers in 1919, the grievances of common Texas Mexicans would have to wait until after World War II to receive redress.
 While systematic exclusion of Tejanos from the political process by the ascendant Anglo majority partly explains this situation, the point remains that the Mexicans who did manage to make it into office did not conceive of themselves as having enough solidarity with under privileged Mexicans to defend them in the legislature or the courts.
 Lingering racial divisions help to explain why such a gulf persisted between common Texas Mexicans and their political representatives for so long.

 Racial stratification within the Tejano community has been obscured by the much larger Anglo-Mexican cultural conflict.
-Although racial divisions have always existed within the Tejano community, Texan society tends to conceptualize Tejanos as a homogenous group.
+Although racial divisions have always existed within the Tejano community, Texan society tends to conceptualize Tejanos as a homogeneous group.
 This same confusion gave rise to the designation “Anglo” for non-Hispanic whites.
 Neither designation makes objective sense.
 Most of the so-called “Anglo” immigrants, particularly in the generations following statehood, could make no claim to exclusively British heritage.
 In fact, most of today’s Texan “Anglos” are Americanized Germans, Czechs, Poles, Scots, French, other Europeans or mixtures of such Europeans.
 Despite its inaccuracy, the term “Anglo” has proved less problematic as a racial category than “Mexican” because all of these peoples share the defining phenotypic characteristic in the American concept of race: pale skin.
 Tejanos, on the other hand, run the gamut from pale white to dark brown.
 When forced by circumstance to choose between black or white status, however, they chose white.
 Because Mexicans shared unifying cultural features, and because their leaders depended upon their community to retain their political positions and influence in the new Anglo American governments, they extended the same racial fiction they had invented for themselves to the entire community.

 The extension of the San Antonio commercial elite’s racial fiction to the rest of the Tejano community resulted in a curious situation in which Texas Mexicans experienced the full force of Anglo-American racism while their community’s leaders insisted that they were white.
 For those who created the designation, it the paradox made political sense.
 Tejano commercial elites had no problem cooperating economically with Anglo empresarios or befriending them.
 Even as generations of Tejano leaders distanced themselves from the colonial past of Hispanic Texas and began to shed their ethnic exclusivity in the early twentieth century, out of self-defense they continued to cling to the idea that Mexicans were white.
 LULAC successfully opposed the federal government’s attempt to count Mexicans as a separate group in 1930 by arguing that Mexicans were, and always had been, white.
 In the years leading up to the civil rights movement, the Tejano elite developed the notion of a “cultural minority,” in order to explain the persistence of discrimination against Mexicans, while not accepting the legally inferior status of a “colored” people.
 Only after the civil rights movement would Tejano leaders reverse this position.
 Ironically by the 1970s, when the federal census began to enumerate Mexicans Americans separately, undercounting the newly classified ethnic minority became the problem.